liuconggg/-FCCA_team-5_Student_ChuaLiu/README.md

 ![7](https://github.com/liuconggg/FCS4_Team-5-/assets/128717856/55147a37-105f-4444-88ac-6b3f2cd0a528)

-8) Confusion matrix - the accuracy of our classification for placement with respect to the variables gpa & years of experience.
+8) Confusion matrix - the accuracy of our classification model for placement with respect to the variables gpa & years of experience.
 (Decision Tree Classifier)

 ![8](https://github.com/liuconggg/FCS4_Team-5-/assets/128717856/6036cf3a-738e-4b0b-ae20-6bcc59faca0a)